-Our 99%-owned subsidiary, GBS Pty Ltd, has issued convertible notes in the outstanding aggregate principal amount of \$5,133,706, the principal and all accrued interest of which notes will automatically convert into shares of our common stock at a price per share of \$7.23 for an aggregate of 710,548 shares based on \$5,133,706 of principal and zero accrued interest outstanding as of September 30, 2020.
+Our 99%-owned subsidiary, GBS Pty Ltd, has issued convertible notes in the outstanding aggregate principal amount of \$5,133,706, the principal and all accrued interest of which notes will automatically convert into shares of our common stock at a price per share equal to 85% of the public offering price in this offering (or \$14.45, assuming a public offering price of \$17.00, for an aggregate of 355,274 shares based on \$5,133,706 of principal and zero accrued interest outstanding as of September 30, 2020).
 In the absence of the completion of this offering and such automatic conversion of the notes, the notes will mature on December 31, 2020.
 These notes were issued in a private placement conducted in the first quarter of 2018.